gamejolt/doc-help/src/build-types/index.md

 ### HTML

 HTML games can be played in any modern browser without any plugins, and they can be enjoyed on many mobile devices.
-If you're adding an HTML build, upload a .zip file containing the index.html file and all the files and assets necessary to run the game.
+If you're adding an HTML build, upload an archive (.zip, .rar, etc.) containing all the files and assets necessary to run the game.
+There should be an index.html file in the root folder.

+Note that WebGL games exported from Unity 5+ should be uploaded as HTML games.

 ### Unity

-If your Unity build is meant to be downloaded, you should upload a .zip file containing an application file and a data folder.
+If your Unity build is meant to be downloaded, you should upload an archive file containing an application file and a data folder.

-If you're adding a browser build meant to be played using the Unity Webplayer plugin, you should upload a single .unity3d file.
-You may also want to disable right click behaviour by ticking the checkbox.
+If you're adding a browser build meant to be played using the Unity Web Player plugin, you should upload a single .unity3d file.
+You may also want to disable right click behaviour by ticking the checkbox (unless your game needs to detect right clicks).

+If you exported your Unity game to WebGL, then you should upload it as an HTML game.

 ### Flash